Iglesia ni Cristo: One true church

-The Iglesia ni Cristo flag was believed to be inspired by the Flag of Italy, which tricolor template of green, white, and red was first used in banners of Napoleonic Italy (1796).
-As for the INC, the colors were intended to represent faith, hope, and love, while the seven-branched candelabrum or menorah of Judaism represents the church in the Bible.
+The Iglesia ni Cristo flag is believed to be inspired by the Flag of Italy, the tricolor template of green, white, and red of which was first used in banners of Napoleonic Italy (1796).
+As for the INC, the colors were intended to represent faith, hope, and love, while the seven-branched candelabrum, the Menorah, of Judaism represents the church in the Christian Bible.

-The Iglesia ni Cristo believes that it is the one true church (bayang banal) founded by Jesus Christ and was restored by Felix Manalo in the last days (mga huling araw).
-They believe that the first century church apostasized in that century, or in the 4th century due to false teachings.
-INC says that this apostate church is the Catholic Church.
-Despite its own history contradicting this doctrine, the INC also believes no true church would experience schisms, splits, or separations.
-Meanwhile, its reestablishment is seen as the signal for the end of days.
+The Iglesia ni Cristo believes that it is the one true church (bayang banal) and founded by Jesus, having been restored by Felix Manalo in the last days (mga huling araw).
+It believes that the first-century church—or the fourth-century church—apostasized, instead following false teachings.
+The INC argues that this apostate church became the Catholic Church.
+The INC has posited that no true church can experience schisms, splits, or separations.
+Its establishment is hailed as the harbinger of the End of Days.

-The official INC Seal featuring the church's version of the Agnus Dei, a Protestant symbol representing Jesus Christ, where the banner and the cross bore by the Lamb of God were replaced by the weighing scale, and the Square and Compasses of the Freemasonry.
-The dove, meanwhile, represented the Holy Spirit.
-Notably, God the Father is not represented in the official INC logo.
-Also featured in the seal is the tricolor shield of the INC. Like the church flag, it was believed to be inspired by the Flag of Italy, which tricolor template of green, white, and red was first used in banners of Napoleonic Italy (1796).
+The official INC seal, which features the church's version of the Agnus Dei, a symbol representing Jesus, whereby the banner and the cross bore by the Lamb of God are replaced by the weighing scale and the Square and Compasses of Freemasonry.
+The dove represents the Holy Spirit.
+Notably, God the Father is not represented on the official INC logo.
+Also featured in the seal is the tricolor shield of the INC. Like the church flag, it is believed to be inspired by the Flag of Italy; green, white, and red were first used in banners of Napoleonic Italy (1796).